sampsyo/home/_drafts/probablycorrect.md

 ---

 *Thanks to Cyrus Rashtchian, Todd Mytkowicz, and Kathryn McKinley for unbelievably valuable feedback on earlier drafts of this post.
-Needless to say, they don't necessarily agree with everything I said.*
+Needless to say, they don't necessarily agree with everything here.*